Updated on 2025-09-16 GMT+08:00

 Constraints on network performance vary depending on ECS flavors.

-• Maximum intranet bandwidth: indicates the maximum bandwidth that can be allocated to an ECS when the ECS does not compete for network bandwidth (other ECSs on the host do not have high requirements on network bandwidth).
+• Maximum network bandwidth: indicates the maximum bandwidth that can be allocated to an ECS when the ECS does not compete for network bandwidth (other ECSs on the host do not have high requirements on network bandwidth).

 • NIC multi-queues: allocates NIC interruptions to multiple vCPUs for higher PPS performance and bandwidth